 Convert image files with our easy to use and free tool.
 Our tool lets you upload a CDT (Corel Draw) file and from this, create a new image saved in the DXF (Drawing Exchange Format) format that you can then download and edit/use within image file editors or use for high definition printing applications.
+Our conversion tool can also batch convert multiple CDT image files, up to 25 files at a time can be converted.

 Here are 2 simple steps to convert your CDT to DXF.